 Welcome to teaching + activities.
 You can see everything that we publish below.
 You can also use the search bar below to look for public events, workshops, and reading groups.

 Virginia Marano (she/her) has completed her PhD in art history at the University of Zurich’s Institute of Art History.
-Her doctoral thesis focuses on the aesthetic of dislocation in the works of Jewish women sculptors in Post-war New York, previously assimilated to feminism but not yet connected to the question of exile.
+Her thesis examined the diasporic dimension in the works of Jewish women sculptors in Post-war New York, previously assimilated to feminism but not yet connected to the question of exile.
 To conduct her doctoral research, she was awarded an ESKAS doctoral scholarship (2018–2021) and a FAN Grant (2021).
 In 2022, she was a SNSF Doc.Mobility fellow in the Art History Department at Hunter College/CUNY.
 She currently works as curatorial assistant at MASI, Museo d'arte della Svizzera italiana, Lugano.

 Charlotte Matter is postdoc researcher at the University of Zurich’s Institute of Art History, where she coordinates the specialized Master’s program in Art History in a Global Context.
 Her doctoral thesis explored the use of plastics in art of the 1960s and 1970s from a feminist perspective.
 Her current research interests include collectivity in art and intersectional approaches.

 Laura Valterio is research and teaching assistant at the University of Zurich and at the Bibliotheca Hertziana Max-Planck Institute for Art History in Rome.
 Her PhD project explores the history of seventeenth century Italian painting from the point of view of raw materials as well as their role in the dialogue between painting and other media.
 She was a graduate fellow at the NCCR eikones – Iconic Criticism at the University of Basel.